 Keds Triple Kick Glitter Suede.The “Rose” colorway of this Keds shoe is unquestionably one of those that instantly upgrades any basic look with its elevated sole and glittered suede top combo.
 Tonal laces and Ortholite sock liners complete the look.

 New Balance 696 Suede.
 The classic 696 silhouette got its monochromatic update with a premium suede upper and mesh materials.
 Inspired by a running shoe, this low-top is available in Dusty Pink colorway that you can sport whenever you are in the mood for pink sneakers.
 It released in October 2017 as part of the New Balance 696 Suede Pack.

 New Balance 274 Classic.
-The “Sunrise Glo” colorway of this New Balance low-top boasts a muted, soft, peach-like pink hue that makes it a versatile addition to your wardrobe.
+The “Sunrise Glo” colorway of this New Balance low-top boasts a muted, soft, peach-like pink hue that makes this 247 Classic a versatile addition to your wardrobe.
 Its upper is made of lightweight leather and mesh for a bit of sporty vibe, while underneath it is a REVlite midsole for a plush ride.

 New Balance 210.
 The NB 210 is a men’s skate shoe from New Balance built with a low profile, suede-canvas upper, and a vulcanized outsole.
 It has a wide range of colorways available including the “Pink” colorway.

 New Balance 770.In October 2017, New Balance launched a “Pink/Grey” colorway of its NB770 silhouette at about $180 retail price.
 It features a pink mesh and leather upper, a clean white midsole with grey accents, tonal lacing, and black outsole.